instruct-rb/instruct/README.md

   # followed by a colon and then a space.
   transcript = p{"
     system: You're an expert geographer that speaks only French
-    user: What is the capital of France?
+    user: What is the capital of Australia?
   "} + gen(prompt, stop_chars: "\n ,;.", model: 'gpt-4o')